Bengals start fast, find combination to close out Titans

 Burrow wound up playing behind an offensive line that was almost completely revamped this week.

-Right tackle Bobby Hart (knee), center Trey Hopkins (concussion protocol) and left tackle Jonah Williams (neck) had been ruled out by coach Zac Taylor on Friday.
-On Sunday, left guard Michael Jordan also appeared on the inactive list with an undisclosed illness.
+Right tackle Bobby Hart (knee), center Trey Hopkins (concussion protocol) and left tackle Jonah Williams (neck) had been ruled out Friday.
+Left guard Michael Jordan was scratched Sunday morning because of an undisclosed illness.

-So the Bengals plugged in rookie Hakeem Adeniji at left tackle for his first NFL start and promoted Shaq Calhoun from the practice squad.
-Calhoun replaced Jordan.
-The two veterans, center Billy Price and Fred Johnson at right tackle, also made starts.
-And that left Cincinnati with two backups — Keaton Sutherland and Quinton Spain, who joined the team Friday.
-Spain replaced Calhoun during the game and the line kept Burrow from being sacked.

 STAT PACK

-Titans: A.J.
-Brown had a touchdown reception in his fourth straight game. … The Titans started Sunday with a league-high plus-9 in turnovers margin but had no takeaways against the Bengals. … It’s the first time Tennessee has lost when Henry topped the 100-yard mark.
+Titans: Tannehill was 18 of 30 with 233 yards, two TDs and one interception. … Henry, the NFL’s defending rushing champ, had 18 carries for 112 yards.
+It’s the first time Tennessee has lost when Henry ran for at least 100 yards. … Corey Davis had 10 catches for 128 yards and one TD. … Brown has scored in four consecutive games. … The Titans started Sunday with a league-high plus-9 in turnover margin but had no takeaways against the Bengals.

-Bengals: Burrow was 26 of 37 with no interceptions. … Bernard had 15 carries for 62 yards.
+Bengals: Bernard had 15 carries for 62 yards.
 Perine ran 10 times for 32 yards. … Tee Higgins had six catches for 78 yards, Boyd had six catches for 67 yards and Auden Tate had seven receptions for 65 yards.

 INJURY REPORT

 Titans: Receiver Adam Humphries was carted off the field in the final minute of the first half after taking a scary hit to the head.
 He was diagnosed with a concussion and did not return.
-Punter Brett Kern appeared to be hurt on the final extra point attempt when a bad snap forced him to throw a pass.
+Punter Brett Kern appeared to get hurt on the final extra point attempt when a bad snap forced him to throw a pass.

 Bengals: Cincinnati lost cornerback Darius Phillips with a left groin injury on Henry’s 3-yard TD run in the first half.